sudosaket/i-gotta-commit/README.md

 ## Usage

-Simply type in `lyric` to get a few random lines from popular songs.
+Simply type in `lyrics` to get a few random lines from popular songs.

 ```
 lyrics